-Basketball players like to express themselves in various ways music, fashion, and social media.
-Players will voice their opinions on and off the court and no difference in their expression with their tattoos.
+Basketball players like to express themselves in various ways from music to fashion and on social media.
+Players will voice their opinions on and off the court and it’s no different with their tattoos.

 Why do NBA Players have So Many Tattoos?
-NBA players have a lot of tattoos because it’s apart of basketball culture, many players have small tattoos made up of one big tattoo usually covering their whole arms and torso.
-Tattoos can be expensive depending on the size and the artist, it also becomes much more affordable for an NBA player entering the league wanting to get both arms tattoed.
+NBA players have a lot of tattoos because it’s apart of basketball culture, many players have small tattoos that are made up of one big tattoo, usually covering their arms and torso.
+The tattoos covering their arms are known as sleeves in the tattoo world.
+Tattoos can be expensive depending on the size and the rate of the tattoo artist charges, they are harmless to a player and do not affect performance.

 This has also become very popular and trendy in sports in general, you will notice some college athletes have tattoos but will eventually get more upon entering the league.
 But tattoos, are not all beautiful and glamorous, some have backstories to them and are eventually covered up with another tattoo.
 Think of it as a turnover in basketball.